Coelecanth/project3-waterBlogged/README.md

 ### Colour Scheme

 The colour scheme chosen was to provide a idyllic reflective colour scheme of the river or lake environment with greens and blues, and deeper shades represented by grey.
+As I was using Materliaze CSS framework, which has good functionality for colours.
+I decided to match my colour scheme, using the Materliase colour scheme, so where I couldnt use the materiilase framework i could call a css class.

+- materialize grey lighten-2 - defined as class l-grey colour #e0e0e0
+- materialize teal darken-1 - defined as class teal colour #00897b
+- materialize teal darken-4 - defined as class green colour #004d40
+- materialize grey lighten-2 - defined as class blue colour #0d47a1
+- materialize grey darken-2 - defined as class d-grey colour #616161

 The colour scheme was refined and tuned in the [coolors.co](https://coolors.co/bac1b8-00897b-0c7c59-0d47a1-2b303a) web site and the link shows the colour scheme as seen from the website.

 For completeness the colour scheme is shown below as an image
 ![](/documentation/colour_pal.png)

-Where colours were referened in CSS not using Hex or RGBA the following abbreviated names were used.
-- l-grey	#BAC1B8 (Ash Grey)
-- teal	#00897B (Dark Cyan)
-- green	#0C7C59 (Dark Spring Green)
-- blue	#0D47A1 (Cobalt Blue)
-- d-grey	#2B303A (Gun Metal)
-- black	#000000 (Black)

 ### Typography